-Dreaming new dreams as you are transforming your retirement is an invigorating process.
-(See http://carolbrusegar.com/transforming-retirement-dreaming-new-dreams/)
+Dreaming new dreams as you are transforming your years after 50 is an invigorating process.
+(See Dreaming New Dreams)

 There are other dreams from other parts of our lives that may be worth rediscovering.
 Perhaps this is the time to make them come true.
 They may be ideas or possibilities that are big or small.
 They may be skills, hobbies or experiences or just things about which you want to learn.